Monday, August 29, 2011

 30.08.11.
 Post quake demolition sites & Colombo St east side, quake damaged bldgs, post June 13 quake.
 Old Council bldg backdrop.
 East side shops & Council bldg would be demolished for the new Bus Interchange

 "You're talking nonsense!"
 I said.
-"Where's your hard hat & hard cap boots?"
+"Where's your hard-hat & steel-capped boots?"
 She shut up & left.
-Why Hi-Vis vest Fools wanted to boss public around post quakes was beyond me?
+Why Hi-Vis vest Fools wanted to boss public around was beyond me?

 30.08.11.
 Business carpark view, post quake demolition sites & Colombo St east side bldgs awaiting demolition, post June 13 quake.
 Backdrop: Quake damaged Holiday Inn left & old Council bldg right.
 Both bldgs would be demolished

-Her steel mesh fence cordoned carpark was behind empty demolition sites (soon to be the new, temp Bus Exchange) & other steel mesh fence cordons closer to Colombo St. Both ends of her steel mesh fence cordoned patch were open, with no official, access restriction notices from Lichfield St side, nor Tuam St side.
-Her carpark had a couple of skips filled with quake rubbish.
-Cardboard boxes & blue pallets were strewn by the steel mesh fence cordon.
+Her steel-mesh-fence-cordoned carpark was behind empty demolition-sites (soon to be the new, temporary Bus Exchange) & other steel-mesh- fence-cordons closer to Colombo St. Both ends of her steel-mesh-fence-cordoned patch were open, with no official access-restriction notices from Lichfield St side, nor Tuam St side.
+Her carpark had a couple of skips filled with rubbish.
+Cardboard-boxes & blue-pallets were strewn by her steel-mesh-fence-cordon.

 30.08.11.
 Tuam St view, post quake demolition sites (soon to be the new, temp Bus Exchange) & parking garage.
 Central Police bldg behind left would be imploded 31.05.15.
 New Council bldg behind